fornwall/rust-script/docs/README.md

 Please report all issues on [the GitHub issue tracker](https://github.com/fornwall/rust-script/issues).

-Run with the `RUST_LOG=rust_script=trace` environment variable set to see verbose log output if necessary.
+If relevant, run with the `RUST_LOG=rust_script=trace` environment variable set to see verbose log output and attach that output to an issue.